tuhdo/org-recipes/README.md

 This package automates the above process.
 How about [yasnippet](https://github.com/joaotavora/yasnippet)?
-Despite being similar, this package solves a different problem: it is a snippet manager leveraged by the powerful `org-mode`, while `yasnippet` is a templating system.
+Despite being similar, this package solves a different problem: it is a snippet navigator and collector, leveraged by the powerful `org-mode`, while `yasnippet` is a templating system.
 In my opinion, yasnippet is best for creating snippets of language syntaxes e.g. templates for `if`, `while`... syntaxes in C, Java.

 On the other hand, in `org-recipe`, each recipe can contain a code snippet similar to yasnippet and more: the descriptive text that gives the context of